An Ultimate Guide To Types of Washers: Materials & Sizes

 Uniform Load Distribution

-A washer assists in distributing the load applied on a fastener.
-It uniformly spreads the pressure over the material thus stopping damages from crowding themselves into a limited area.
-This way the connection is much more secure and stable as compared to a simple random connection.
+A washer assists in distributing the load applied to a fastener.
+It uniformly spreads the pressure over the material, thus stopping damage from crowding itself into a limited area.
+This way, the connection is much more secure and stable as compared to a simple random connection.

 Prevents Surface Damage